arashbioinf/playground/PATOG/Roadmap Bionfo/Home.md

 - **Why It's Different**: Bioelectronics focuses on hardware design and electrical circuits, whereas bioinformatics is centered on analyzing biological data.
 The physical creation and optimization of devices, rather than data analysis, are the primary concerns of bioelectronics.

-## 2. Biomaterials
-**Biomaterials** is the study and development of materials that can interact with biological systems, such as implants, prosthetics, and drug delivery systems.
+2. **Biomaterials** is the study and development of materials that can interact with biological systems, such as implants, prosthetics, and drug delivery systems.

 - **Tools**:
   - **Finite Element Analysis (FEA)** software like **Abaqus** for simulating material behavior.